daskrs/g-card-game/README.md

-#Gwent-Online
+#G-Card-Game

 #Introduction

-Gwent-Online is an open-source project of the card-game Gwent.
+G-Card-Game is an open-source project of the card-game Gwent-like.

 #Install
 ##- Requirements